Where is the company incorporated?

 Beneficial non-U.S. Resident Shareholder DWT Exemption Requirements

-Shareholders resident in relevant territories that became shareholders of TE after the completion of change of jurisdiction from Switzerland to Ireland on September 30, 2024 are required to file a valid Irish Non-Resident Form V2 with their broker, bank, other intermediary by the dividend record date to be exempt from DWT, provided that your broker, bank or qualified intermediary participates in the DWT exemption process.
-Please note that, unless you are a company, the form must certified by the tax authority of the country in which you are a tax resident.
+If you are a shareholder who beneficially owns your TE shares via DTC through a bank, broker or other intermediary and are resident in a relevant territory, other than the U.S., you will need to file a valid Irish Non-Resident Form V2 with your broker, bank, other intermediary by the dividend record date for the dividend to be exempt from DWT, provided that your broker, bank or qualified intermediary participates in the DWT exemption process.
+Please note that, unless you are a company, the form must be certified by the tax authority of the country in which you are a tax resident.
 You should inquire with your bank, broker or other intermediary for their specific requirements to receive a DWT exemption.

 Registered Shareholders DWT Exemption Requirements

-U.S. resident and non-U.S. resident registered shareholders that are resident in a relevant territory that became shareholders of TE after the completion of the change of jurisdiction from Switzerland to Ireland on September 30, 2024 will be required to have an IRS Form W-9 on file with EQ and also are required to file a valid Irish Non-Resident Form V2 with Globe Tax Services Inc. through the Globetax eCerts process by the dividend record date to be exempt from DWT.
+U.S. and non-U.S. resident shareholders that are resident in a relevant territory, with shares registered directly with TE’s transfer agent, EQ Shareowner Services (“EQ”), will be required to have an IRS Form W-9 on file with EQ and also will be required to file a valid Irish Non-Resident Form V2 with Globe Tax Services Inc. through the Globetax eCerts process by the dividend record date to be exempt from DWT.
 Unless the shareholder is a company, the Irish Non-Resident Form V2 will need to be certified by the tax authority of the country in which the shareholder is resident or, in the case of U.S. resident shareholders, accompanied by a U.S. Certification of Residence (Form 6166).

 To secure the Globetax eCerts service and receive Irish DWT exemption, registered shareholders should visit the Globetax eCerts website (https://ecerts.globetax.com) and enter Access Code TECRSH to begin.
 Shareholders are encouraged to review the Globetax fees charged for this service versus the benefits to be obtained.